Guild of Stories

 Residence

 The monastery includes several buildings.
 The oldest is St. Mary’s Chapel, rumoured to be on the site of an old shrine.
 The chapel was used for religious services for many years until it became too small.
 A second church, called Dom Káerdos, was built close to the chapel.
 This church is the largest in the area and can host several services at once in its different halls.
 During the same construction period, the Baptistery of Roses and the Columbarium were built.
-The Baptistery is located next to a small spring (The Spring of Roses) that feeds the river HolleHolleHolleThe Holle is a small river or creek that flows from its source, called Perdegat, near the city of Lutheria, to the river Kild.
-Water in Lake Perdegat originates from….
+The Baptistery is located next to a small spring (The Spring of Roses) that feeds the river HolleHolleHolleThe Holle is a small river that flows from Perdegat, a source near the city of Lutheria, to the river Kild.
+The fresh water originates from an underground source which….
 It also has a twin located in the neighbourhood of Elfter Park, named after Baptistery of St. John.
-While this baptistery is accessible to all people, the Baptiserium of Roses is only accessible to the elite.
+While this baptistery is accessible to all people, the Baptiserium of Roses is only accessible to the eliteElite.

 The origins of the name “Wingchere” are unknown.
 Some believe that the word is a combination of the English words “Wing” and the Middle-English word “chere”, derived from “scheren”, which is also a Dutch word meaning “to cut with a sharp edge”.
 Consequently, Wingchere is believed to have something to do with cutting a wing.
 The word “chere” can also be derived from the French word “chére”, which means “dear” or “beloved”, possibly indicating “beloved wing”.
 A heraldic stone positioned on a wall of St. Mary’s Chapel can be found, as well as a depiction of wings.